PAUL Murray admits he has been left with no option but to rebuild his Hartlepool United squad mid-season.

 The return of defender Scott Harrison and top scorer Charlie Wyke to Sunderland and Middlesbrough following the end of their loan spells left an already bare squad stretched even further.

-Murray was quick to bring in Cambridge United defender Matteo Lanzoni on loan, while Newcastle United striker Adam Campbell and Sheffield United’s Joe Ironside have also come in as short-term cover.
+Murray was quick to bring in Cambridge United defender Matteo Lanzoni on loan, while Newcastle United striker Adam Campbell, Sheffield United’s Joe Ironside and Bradford’s Matty Dolan have also come in as short-term cover.

 But Murray wants more.

-Murray told SportMail: “We are looking at bringing in players to various positions.
+Murray said: “We are looking at bringing in players to various positions.

 “I wouldn’t have expected to [re-build the squad] but I have had to address it and we are still looking for other players.